rgherson/sheetmail/README.md

 # sheetmail
-This is a python script, that using an excel sheet send emails on gmail automaticaly
+This is a python script for Windows, that using an excel sheet send emails on gmail automaticaly